In this helpsheet we're going to look at the main ways of tax planning with the use of family members...

 STOP!
 It is not quite that simple.
 To pay wages like this you need to follow the following rules...

-There was the so-called Arctic Systems case involving Mr & Mrs Jones which was finally won by the taxpayer which is very relevant here.
+The case was finally won by the taxpayer, which is very relevant here.

 The basic idea is that income that is created by your efforts in the business is paid to your spouse/civil partner who pays lower rates of tax than you do, thus saving tax and NI for the whole family.